LAStools/LAStools/bin/las2shp_README.txt

   to use PointZ records instead you need to add '-single_points' to the command line

-  Please license from martin.isenburg@rapidlasso.com to use las2shp commercially.
+  Please license from info@rapidlasso.de to use las2shp commercially.

   For updates check the website or join the LAStools mailing list.